Daniela Bertol

-Daniela Bertol is an architect, designer and artist, working at the intersection between art and science.
-Her projects, based on a unified approach to knowledge, encompass several disciplines and media including astronomy, land art, geoglyphs, architecture, design, digital models, photography and video.
+Daniela Bertol is an Italian architect, designer, and artist.
+Her projects encompass several disciplines and media including astronomy, land art, geoglyphs, architecture, digital models, photography and video.

 Biography

-Daniela Bertol was born and grew up in Rome, where she earned a master's degree in Architecture; in 1985 she moved to the United States.
-Bertol's early projects explored geometric space and virtual environments using digital model, where geometric forms evolved in organic components, similar to shapes found in nature.
+Daniela Bertol was born in Rome, Italy.
+She earned a master's degree in architecture and then moved to the United States in 1985.
+Her early projects explored geometric space and virtual environments using digital model, using organic shapes similar to those found in nature.

 Bertol founded space ink in 1989 as a multidisciplinary laboratory embracing experimentally built and published projects as well as theoretical works focusing on the transformation of architecture and its integration with digital space.
-The vision that technological advancements should establish continuity with the past—instead of creating a fracture—has been expressed in architectural and educational projects, art installations, artwork, furniture and graphic design.